 Joseph B. Stulberg is the John W. Bricker Professor of Law at The Ohio State University Moritz College of Law where he teaches negotiation, comparative dispute resolution, and clinical courses in mediation and civil litigation.
 For more than 35 years, Josh has designed and conducted mediation training programs nationally and internationally and has mediated social policy controversies of national significance.
 He is a Distinguished Fellow of the American College of Civil Trial Mediators and a former Vice President of the American Arbitration Association.
 His extensive written publications include The Middle Voice (with Lela P. Love).

-Prerequisite: Law 1422 Mediation Theory and Practice or Alternative Dispute Resolution
+Pre-requisite: Mediation Theory and Practice OR Alternative Dispute Resolution